Superstar artists come out to play

 A collaborative tradition with the NJSO, Handel’s Messiah is back in all its holiday glory on December 17.
 The orchestra’s new Music Director, Xian Zhang, will conduct this masterwork for the first time here.
 Joining her will be members of the NJSO, an illustrious company of soloists and the Montclair State University Singers.

-Zukerman returns in 2018 with a January 20 concert that features him in his other job, as Principal Guest Conductor of the Royal Philharmonic Orchestra.
+On January 20, violinist Pinchas Zukerman appears in his other job, as Principal Guest Conductor of the Royal Philharmonic Orchestra.
 He will play the solo part in Beethoven's familiar but daunting Violin Concerto, with its heroic first movement, one of the longest openings in the standard concerto repertory.
 Zukerman will also conduct the overture to Weber's woodland fantasy Der Freischütz and the noble Symphony No. 7 by Antonín Dvořák.

 The next arriving violinist is Joshua Bell.
 On March 18, he will lead the Academy of St Martin in the Fields, the London ensemble whose collaborative approach to playing as a chamber orchestra makes them the British parallel to Orpheus.
 He takes the solo part in the Second Violin Concerto by 19th century Polish composer Henryk Wieniawski, a Romantic work and a relative rarity.
 It will be flanked by familiar works of Mendelssohn (the Midsummer Night's Dream Overture) and Beethoven, whose Symphony No. 6 (the "Pastorale") is a harbinger of the coming spring.